Set Current Location

 This Pearl Harbor memorial park is dedicated to World War II submarines and their valiant crews.
 The park takes its name from a particularly distinguished sub, the USS Bowfin SS-287.
 Tour the narrow corridors and compartments where the crew worked, ate, and slept on nine hazardous missions.
 In addition to the Bowfin exhibit, there is a waterfront memorial.
 Also visit the Battleship Arizona and Missouri memorials.

 On December 7, 1941, the battleship USS Arizona was sunk, taking 1100 sailors with it.
 In 1961, a solemn white monument was erected above the midsection of the ship.
-The deck of the Arizona lies now six feet below the surface of Pearl Harbor and is clearly visible from the monument.
+The deck of the Arizona lies now six feet (1.83 meters) below the surface of Pearl Harbor and is clearly visible from the monument.
 Take the shuttle launch from shore to the monument and view the dark shape of a once-great ship with its silent crew.
 Free guided tours are offered 8a-1p daily.
 Visit the Battleship Missouri Memorial afterward.